kubernetes-sigs/cloud-provider-azure/docs/development-loadbalancer.md

   - Go though NSG' properties, update based on wantLb
     - Use destinationIPAddress as target address if possible
     - Consolidate NSG rules if possible
-  - If any change on the NSG, (the NSG should always exists)
+  - If any change on the NSG, (the NSG should always exist)
     - Call az cloud to CreateOrUpdate on this NSG
   - return sg, err